dlittle-source/cloudformation-sharing-app/README.md

 10. **Amazon DynamoDB:**
     - Implemented a NoSQL database to store recipes as single document-based items for high performance and flexibility.

+**Repository:** The reference diagram and deployment scripts for this project are available in the GitHub repository.
+Please refer to the repository for detailed instructions on deploying the static website on AWS infrastructure.

+**Conclusion:** By following the instructions and utilizing the provided resources, you can successfully deploy a dynamic web application on AWS, ensuring high availability, security, and scalability.